-Certified Technician Amanda is carefully scaling the patient's teeth with an ultrasonic scaler.
+Our veterinarians use an ultrasonic scaler to scale our patient's teeth during dental cleanings.
 This removes plaque and tartar using vibration to ensure the ultimate dental cleaning.

 Dental extractions require precision and time.
-Dr. Julie is skilled in the art of dentistry.
+Our Veterinarians are skilled in the art of dentistry.

 We use instruments very similar to human dental practices to make sure each tooth is properly scaled and cleaned.